mathewwhere/lssvm/README.md

 You must have set your API key as the `ALCHEMY_API_KEY` enviroment variable in order to deploy to these networks

+You can use the solt binary to create input JSONs for verification.

 ### Mainnet

 ```